pro465/nnoq/README.md

 Examples are on the examples directory.

+for instructions on installation and how to prove your theorems in nnoq, see [tutorial](./tutorial.md).

 # Foundations
 I guess I should define the terms first:
 - small letters denote variable name, capital letters denote terms (exceptions below).